douglasgreen/outlines/computing/computer_science/computer_science.md

     -   Known for its sleek design, integrated ecosystem, and robust performance.
     -   Offers seamless integration with other Apple products and services.

 Each of these operating systems has unique features and is designed to meet specific user needs.
-Windows\' widespread application support, Linux\'s customization and security, and macOS\'s integrated ecosystem and user experience represent the diverse approaches to operating system design and functionality.
+Windows' widespread application support, Linux's customization and security, and macOS's integrated ecosystem and user experience represent the diverse approaches to operating system design and functionality.

 ## Databases